-Today in 2020 the conditions are ideal for buyers to find the home of their dream either in cash or with a financing from home abroad.
+Today the conditions are ideal for buyers to find the home of their dream either in cash or with a financing from home abroad.

 Here the good news and after a decade where bank loans in Florida were difficult or just stuck even for American citizens; it is now possible to obtain U.S. financing by a foreign buyer under certain provisions of course.

 Miami real estate market is still THE playground for foreign investors (nearly 60% of the transactions according to the analysts).

 Miami is a buyer market with adjustments’ periods, which is the case in the city for the time being.